 If the record is not found, the office will retain the $15.00 for each record requested, and notify you that the record was not found.

-The State of NH requires a copy of the driver's license for the individual applying for a copy of the divorce certificate before a record will be released.
+The State of NH requires a copy of valid photo identification for the individual applying for a copy of the divorce certificate before a record will be released.

 If you do not have valid photo identification this documentary evidence form needs to be completed and the documents are to be provided.